Skip to main content

 • After the date/time, students will see their grade, but will not be able to access the submission or any feedback, regardless of the ‘view submissions’ settings you have applied.

-• Tests in progress do not automatically disappear, nor do students' submissions get automatically submitted.
+• Tests in progress do not automatically disappear after the Hide after date, nor do students' submissions get automatically submitted.

-While a test in progress will not automatically disappear when the ‘hide after’ condition is met, there is a high chance of a glitch/screen refresh that will give students an error and potentially lose their work
+While a test in progress will not automatically disappear when the ‘hide after’ condition is met, in the event of a glitch/screen refresh students could potentially have their submission auto submitted if there is a due date or timer.

 It is possible that students who have accessed the test prior to the hide-after conditions being met may re-enter the test to ‘continue attempt’ (if they have hit save & close or if they have not closed the side window).
-We recommend that the “Hide After” date considers the entire duration of the test to accommodate for these possibilities.
+To prevent this, you can add a time limit or a due date and prohibit late submissions after the due date.

 Adjusting settings during a live assessment